MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -ProjectUri

-Specifies the URL of a web page about this project.
+Specifies the URI of a web page about this project.

 ```yaml
 Type: System.Uri